janm31415/jAmpPercussive/README.md

 ## MIDI step button
 To each button we can assign a MIDI note.
 Triggering this MIDI note will trigger the corresponding drum or cymbal sound.

-## Name id dropdown
+## Percussion id dropdown
-Each button can be given a name id.
-This name id will be used by the sequencer (see later).
+Each button can be given a percussion id.
+This percussion id will be used by the sequencer (see later).
-The top 8 buttons, corresponding to membrane based drum sounds, can be given one of the following name ids:
+The top 8 buttons, corresponding to membrane based drum sounds, can be given one of the following percussion ids:
   - kick
   - snare
   - tom lo
   - tom hi
   - cowbell

-while the bottom 8 buttons, corresponding to cymbal sounds, can be given the following name ids:
+while the bottom 8 buttons, corresponding to cymbal sounds, can be given the following percussion ids:

   - hihat
   - ride
   - crash

-Note that a name id is unique.
-If a button is given the name id "hihat", then any other "hihat" button will become empty.
+Note that a percussion id is unique.
+If a button is given the percussion id "hihat", then any other "hihat" button will become empty.

 ## Silence mode
 This is a tappable button.
 When activated, the large buttons will not trigger a sound anymore.
 This is interesting when one wants to modify the parameters of a drum or cymbal while the sequencer is playing without causing and extra trigger.